 Ahead, we’ll analyze Dekton countertops from every angle to help you determine whether or not Dekton is a decent choice for you and your home.
 Let’s get started!

-In the world of countertop materials, Dekton is what is known as an “ultra compact surface” made from a combo of the same materials used to make quartz, glass, and porcelain countertops.
+Dekton is a sintered stone also known as an “ultra-compact surface” in the world of countertop materials.
+Dekton is made from a combo of the same raw materials used to make quartz, glass, and porcelain countertops.
+But it's different from all three.

 It’s a brand new type of countertop surface that is created with a unique fabrication process called Sinterized Particle Technology.
 The process involves mixing the raw materials under extreme pressure and heat.
 We’re talking compressors that squash at 5900 psi (pounds per square inch) and ovens that reach 2191ºF (1200ºC).

 The result is a type of countertop that is almost indestructible and easy to maintain.
-That is their main claim to fame.
-The idea behind Dekton is to improve upon the performance of quartz countertops, which are an extremely popular and excellent surface.
+That is the main claim to fame.
+The idea behind Dekton sintered stone is to improve upon the performance of quartz countertops, which are an extremely popular and excellent surface.

 Not many countertop materials can boast being heat-proof.
 Most are just heat-resistant.
 But with Dekton countertops, you can basically light them on fire as they’re tolerant to even the most extreme hot temperatures.